jlizier/linsync/cluster/README.md

 Once all the jobs are finished, you should have mat files in folders `1` through `200` under your results folder.
-Now we combine these results into a single `.mat` file.
+Now we combine these results into a single `.mat` file (with 2000 repeats contained for each).
 You can do this on the cluster itself if you are allowed user-level Matlab jobs there, or else copy all of the results folders back to your own machine.
 In either case, now make sure that you set `parameters.combineResultsFrom` to where all of the results folders are.